Readit News logoReadit News

 distrill commented on Good programmers worry about data structures and their relationships softwareengineering.stack... · Posted by u/rbanffy

-umvi · a year ago
+umvi · 2 years ago

 (tangential) In theory I like TS.
 But in practice, unless I'm the one writing it and can KISS, it can quickly turn into an unmaintainable nightmare that nobody understands.
 TS astronauts, left unchecked, can make extremely complex types using generics, conditionals, and all the esoteric features of TS, resulting in extremely obtuse code.